max-kammerer/orion-viewer/README.md

  It will generate `apk` artifacts suitable for Android 4.1+ devices.

- For Android 4.0.x devices use next command (it also requires android-ndk 17):
+ For Android 4.0.x devices use next build commands (it also requires android-ndk 17):

  ```
  ./gradlew :nativeLibs:djvuModule:clean :nativeLibs:mupdfModule:clean